arangrhie/T2T-Polish/coverage/README.md

 ```
 By default, using a given paf file, this script generates various summary `.wig` tracks:
 * collect_stat: all and per-strand read length, MQ, Idy, and strand ratio in every 10kb window
-* collect_clipped: clipped reads in every 1024 bp window
+* collect_coverage: coverage and clipped (>100bp) read tracks in every 1024 bp

-* collect_coverage: coverage tracks in every 1024 bp
+Internally, this launches several paf tools that could be run independently.<br>

-Internally, this launches several paf tools that could be run independently.
-The track will be named after `name`.
-Use quotes (`” “`) if the name contains spaces.
+The track will be displayed with as `name`.
+Use quotes (`" "`) if the name contains spaces.

 ### pafToMinAvgMedMaxWig.jar